-Guatemala borders four different countries in Central America, so depending on where you are coming from, your Guatemala backpacking itinerary starting point may differ.
+Guatemala borders four different countries in Central America, so depending on where you are coming from, the starting point of your Guatemala backpacking itinerary may differ.

 Flying

-If you’re flying internationally into Guatemala, then you’ll likely be landing in La Aurora International Guatemala Airport (GUA) in Guatemala City.
+If you’re flying internationally into Guatemala, then you’ll likely be landing at La Aurora International Guatemala Airport (GUA) in Guatemala City.

 From Mexico and Belize